What are the symptoms of psoriatic arthritis?

 When imaging is used, people with similar, more advanced stages of PsA may look like this.
 In this image, the joint pain is indicated in red.

-- Swollen fingers and toes.
-PsA could cause a painful swelling that makes the fingers and toes resemble sausages.
-A person may also develop swelling and deformities in their feet and hands before experiencing significant joint symptoms.
+Swollen fingers and toes: This is a hallmark of PsA, which can cause painful swelling that can make the fingers and toes resemble sausages.
+Swelling and deformities can appear in the hands and feet before significant joint symptoms appear.

 Some of these factors include:

 Personal or family history of psoriasis: Either of these can increase the risk of developing PsA.
 Also, people with psoriasis lesions on the nails are more likely to develop PsA.

 Age: PsA is more likely to develop between the ages of 30 and 50, but it can occur at any age.

 Infection: Exposure to an infection, such as strep throat, can trigger the onset of symptoms.

 Obesity: There is evidence of a link between obesity and PsA.
 Both health issues involve inflammation and obesity may trigger a psoriatic reaction by putting additional strain on the joints.
 However, it is not clear whether one condition causes the other.